Welcome to your new home

 Resident groups across the District

-There are a number of existing resident groups across the district set up to work together to improve their neighbourhood; this includes RLRG.
-If you would like
+There are a number of existing resident groups across the district set up to work together to improve their neighbourhood.
+More details can be found on our website or by contacting Tenant.participation@wealden.gov.uk.

 Staircasing: what is it and how can I do it?

-If you do not buy 100% of the lease to start with, your lease enables you to buy additional shares in your property if you are able to do at some point in the future; this is known as staircasing.
-You can buy additional shares until you own 100% of the lease.
-If you buy out the full lease then you will be required to pay £10 per year in ground rent.
+If you do not buy the maximum share of the lease to start with, you can purchase additional shares in your property at some point in the future; this is known as staircasing.
+You can buy additional shares, up to a maximum of 80% and your rent will be reduced accordingly.

-If you would like to buy additional shares of your lease, then under the terms of your lease you must let the Council know.
+If you would like to buy additional shares, then under the terms of your lease you must let the Council know.
 The Council will then undertake the

 Moving On